lowcoder-org/lowcoder/docs/self-hosting/README.md

 ## Separate images: services in different containers <a href="#multi" id="multi"></a>

 For developers who require stateless containers in a cluster environment, we offer separate images of backend and frontend service with a customizable Dockerfile.
-A well-functioning Openblocks deployment consists of below services:
+A well-functioning Lowcoder deployment consists of below services:

 * **api-service**: Backend service.
 * **node-service**: Backend service.